snotskie/ttrpg/site/src/index.md

 ### Surprise Threat

-When a character is surprised by a threat, their first roll in response to it cannot bump.
+When a character is surprised by a threat, their first roll in response to it cannot bump and cannot be a Spark Stat Check.

 ### Blessings